YAC: Bridging Natural Language and Interactive Visual Exploration with Generative AI for Biomedical Data Discovery: Limitations and Future Work

 \section{Limitations and Future Work}

 The current version of YAC has several technical limitations that could be addressed in the future.

-\paragraph{Multi-Entity Relationships} YAC currently supports linked filtering across entities.
+\textbf{Multi-Entity Relationships} YAC currently supports linked filtering across entities.
 However, it only includes logic for tables that are directly related.
 It does not handle tables that are linked through one or more intermediate tables.
 However, such capability could be integrated into a future version of YAC.

-\paragraph{Scalability Performance} YAC currently only supports relatively small data files, on the order of tens of thousands at most.
+\textbf{Scalability Performance} YAC currently only supports relatively small data files, on the order of tens of thousands at most.
 Since it is designed for analysing biomedical data repository metadata, not the raw data, this limitation is not an immediate constraint.
 However, we can improve the scalability of the data transformation by utilizing modern technology such as DuckDB\footnote{https://duckdb.org/} or Mosaic \cite{heer_mosaic_2024}.

-\paragraph{Filter Intersection} The filtering logic currently assumes that filters always combine to create a single subset of data defined by the intersection of all filters.
+\textbf{Filter Intersection} The filtering logic currently assumes that filters always combine to create a single subset of data defined by the intersection of all filters.
 We could expand the capabilities of YAC to support more flexible filtering logic, such as unions of filters, and the creation of multiple parallel selections.

-\paragraph{Beyond Metadata} YAC was intentionally designed to support metadata tables commonly found in biomedical data repositories.
-The final step in YAC is to download the current selection that refers to the raw data and download and analyze that data in another tool.
-We could extend the capabilities of YAC by bringing genomics analysis tools into one integrated system.
+\textbf{Beyond Metadata} YAC was intentionally designed to support metadata tables commonly found in biomedical data repositories.
+YAC could be further enhanced to analyze genomics and single-cell data, potentially enabling new ways to integrate data discovery with data analysis.